 Section 9 imposes heightened obligations when processing personal data of children under 18 years.
-This includes age verification requirements, verifiable parental consent protocols, and absolute prohibitions on tracking, behavioural monitoring, and targeted advertising.
+This includes age verification requirements, verifiable parental consent protocols, and restrictions on tracking, behavioural monitoring, and targeted advertising.
+Rule 12 of the DPDP Rules, 2025 provides specific exemptions from certain obligations.
 This article examines the compliance framework for platforms serving younger demographics.

 Age Verification